-- When exporting a book, the software generates a <?FM book?> PI to identify a book, and an entity reference, &bkc#; to identify each book component, for example, &bkc1;, &ckc2;, and so forth.
+- When the exported markup turns out to be invalid, the software generates a <?FM Validation Off?> Pl.
+When importing an XML or SGML instance with this Pl in its DTD subset, FrameMaker imports the complete file whether it is valid or not.
+Note that this Pl is only reliable for XML or SGML files that were exported by FrameMaker. - When exporting a book, the software generates a <?FM book?> PI to identify a book, and an entity reference, &bkc#; to identify each book component, for example, &bkc1;, &ckc2;, and so forth.
 Each entities begins with a <?FM document filename?> PI.
-For information on export of books and book components, see Chapter 28, "Processing Multiple Files as Books." - When exporting a document containing non-element markers of types other than DOC PI or DOC Entity Reference, the software generates a <?FM MARKER [type] text?> PI where type is the marker type and text is the marker text.
+For information on export of books and book components, see Chapter 29, "Processing Multiple Files as Books." - •When exporting a document containing non-element markers of types other than DOC PI or DOC Entity Reference, the software generates a <?FM MARKER [type] text?> PI where type is the marker type and text is the marker text.
 For example, if you have an Index marker that is not in a marker element with the text "lionfish, ocellated", then on export, FrameMaker writes <?FM MARKER [Index] lionfish, ocellated?>. - When exporting a marker of type DOC PI, the software generates a PI with <?text?>, where text is the marker text.
-(For information about how FrameMaker creates a DOC PI marker on export, see "Processing instructions" on page 326.) - Generating comments on export - By default, FrameMaker creates comments under the following circumstance: - When exporting a marker of type DOC Comment, FrameMaker generates a comment with <! text -->, where text is the marker text.
-(For information about how FrameMaker creates a Doc Comment marker on export, see "Processing instructions" on page 326.)
+(For information about how FrameMaker creates a DOC PI marker on export, see "Processing instructions" on page 321.) - Generating comments on export - By default, FrameMaker creates comments under the following circumstance: - When exporting a marker of type DOC Comment, FrameMaker generates a comment with <!- text -->, where text is the marker text.
+(For information about how FrameMaker creates a Doc Comment marker on export, see "Processing instructions" on page 321.)